-A mentor to me, is the “wise one” in a specific field of study.
+A mentor to me is the “wise one” in a specific field of study.
 Some mentors are old guys that have decades of experience.
-Some mentors are younger individuals with new school knowledge and cutting edge answers.
+Some mentors are younger individuals with new school knowledge and cutting-edge answers.
 But at the end of the day, the people I call mentors are individuals who I respect, who I want to be around, and who are gracious with their knowledge.
 The relationship isn’t a mentorship if I don’t feel 110% comfortable as the mentee.
-Every relationship is different but if I can’t put myself “out there” with someone, they are probably not mentor material for me.
+Every relationship is different but if I can’t put myself “out there” with someone, they are probably not mentoring material for me.
 If asked, most of these mentors would laugh and say:

 “I am not HRNasty’s mentor, he just has a lot of questions and always brings good cigars for us to share.
 We pull up a couple of chairs, fire up some cigars and then he starts taking a voracious amount of notes.
 No, I am not his mentor”.
 These folks are humble that way.

 The main reason for me is to shorten the learning curve.
 If I can talk with someone who has been there and done that, then maybe I don’t have to spend so much time learning from YouTube and can spend less time in my trial and error stages.
 When I am stuck on a problem and have tried a number of failed solutions, it is a luxury to be able to go to someone, explain my efforts and then receive help with a solution.
 Usually these solutions are obvious to the mentor and only then obvious to me.
 But I would be dumbass to think that I am the first person to run into these problems.
 The mentor has been there and done that or can hook me up with someone who has.